Kihumba/private-/Phase-C/Android Programming/2 - The Android UI/README.md

 # Outcome 2 - The Android UI

 ## Skill Description
 The fellow demonstrates the ability to create and use Android UI components conveniently.
+The fellow is able to work with event listers, separate and style UI components, and manage app resources

 ## Output
 After attaining this skill, and as a demonstration of it, a person should be able to create the following:
-- Build an android app that looks like the Gmail app (only the Interface)
+- Build an android app that looks like the Gmail app (UI only)

 ## Objectives